 How much time correction is sensible?

-In my experience: if a rectification from the birth certificate time is required, it will generally be necessary to set the birth time *earlier* than recorded.
+If a rectification from the birth certificate time is required, it will generally be necessary to set the birth time * earlier* than recorded.

-I suspect this pattern of needing to set earlier happens because hospitals and midwives typically record the birth at the time the baby has fully emerged from the birth canal.
+It is likely that this pattern of needing to set earlier happens because hospitals and midwives Typically, Record the birth at the time the baby has fully emerged from the birth canal.
 In fact, often enough, the baby takes its first breath well before even the shoulders are all the way out.
 Typically, 1-5 minutes earlier than recorded time is warranted.

 |Q: Births are very commonly advanced or postponed these days because of other considerations such as doctor's availability.
 In such cases, is it correct to still use the actual birth time as the basis?|| |